Inoculated with Faith/Hope/Love

 So now faith, hope, and love abide, these three; but the greatest of these is love (1 Corinthians 13:13).

-On the Wednesday morning following the 2012 presidential election, I found myself musing peacefully about what's important in life.
+I remember the morning following the 2012 presidential election, I found myself musing peacefully about what's important in life.
 I was finding out, through realizing how little the outcome affected me, how little stock I'd had in the result personally.
-I was neither dancing in the streets nor cursing the fates.
+I was neither dancing in the streets nor cursing the fates like several friends and acquaintances.
 How was that?
 Apathy?
 Ignorance?
 Internal focus?
 Eternal security?
 Just a really easy morning sending the kids off to school?